 Written Notes and Electronic Correspondence

-Handwritten notes to licensee, vendor, or applicant should to the extent possible, only communicate general information on administrative activities or to request specific documents associated with the inspection when on site.
+Handwritten notes to licensee, vendor, or applicant should, to the extent possible, only communicate general information on administrative activities or to request specific documents associated with the inspection when on site.

 Email may be used to provide questions to licensee, vendor, or applicant as part of inspection activities.
-These emails must be sent from NRC accounts or be copied (cc’d) or forwarded to an NRC account within 20 days and should not contain draft agency position or inspection conclusions.
+These emails must be sent from NRC accounts or be courtesy copied (cc’d) or forwarded to an NRC account within 20 days and should not contain draft agency position or inspection conclusions.
 Emails seeking to clarify information regarding ongoing technical aspects identified by an inspector in the course of an inspection do not typically need to be placed in ADAMS.
-However, such emails, as well as any response received via email, should be reviewed on a case-by-case basis pursuant to MD 3.53, “NRC Records Management Program,” to determine whether they are appropriate for preservation in ADAMS as a federal record (44 U.S.C.
+However, such emails, as well as any response received via email, should be reviewed on a case-by-case basis pursuant to MD 3.53, “NRC Records and Document Management Program,” to determine whether they are appropriate for preservation in ADAMS as a federal record (44 U.S.C.
 3301).
 Staff should assess whether such emails would serve as evidence of NRC decisions not otherwise contained in the inspection report.
 If determined not to be federal records, they should be controlled as part of the working file and can be destroyed upon verification of successful creation of the final document or file, or when no longer needed for business use, whichever is later.
 Inspectors should be aware that working files and licensee, vendor, or applicant responses may be subject to the FOIA while they are in the agency’s possession and control.

 Written or electronic notes created by the inspector can be considered as working files as defined in Section 02.10 and are generally discarded after the inspection report is finalized, since the information deemed relevant to any inspection issue has been captured in the final inspection report.
 Inspector’s written/electronic notes shall not be shared with the licensee.